Dal-mzhang/single-station-earthquake-location/README.md

-Single station earthquake location through full waveform matching (demo code)
+# **Single station earthquake location through full waveform matching**

+A demo showing you how to locate earthquakes using a single station and waveform matching

 Please install SAC and F-K before you run this demo.
 GMT is required for plotting.